stardustman/netease-music/README.md

 # why?
-reject to buy a vip to listen music. extract audio from video which download from Bilibili and upload cloud disk
+not happy to buy a vip to listen music. extract audio from video which download from Bilibili and upload to cloud storage.

 # dependecies